fermyon/developer/content/cloud/custom-domains-tutorial.md

 ## Verify Domain Has Been Delegated

-Please wait for up to 72 hours for the process change.
+Please wait for up to 72 hours for the change to be processed.
 Once the verification process has been completed, you should see a green checkmark next to your custom domain.

 ![DRAFT SCREENSHOT - step 5](/static/image/custom-domains/Step-5.png)